Sympetrum danae: Breeding

 Females tend to choose where to lay their eggs based on the appearance of the site.
-Female meadowhawks also base the location of their oviposition on temperature.
+Females also base the location of their oviposition on temperature.
 The females tend to gravitate more towards cooler climates rather than warmer climates.
 They are also likely to choose an oviposition site that contains little to no predators within the surrounding area.

 Population and conservation

-In the British Isles, this dragonfly is very locally distributed in the lowlands, but more widespread in the north-west and in Ireland.
-It is often very locally abundant and maybe this triggers dispersal.
-Records from the south coast suggest that immigration from the continent does occur.
-Its main threats, however, are development, drainage, agriculture, and peat extraction.
+In the British Isles, this dragonfly is very locally distributed in the lowlands, but is more widespread in the north and west, and in Ireland.
+It is locally very abundant on wet moorlands, and this could trigger dispersal.
+Records from the south coast suggest that immigration from the continent occurs.
+Its main threats are climate change with increasing temperature and irregular rainfall patterns damaging its bog habitats, development, drainage, agriculture, and peat extraction.

 Diet

-The immature meadowhawk dragonflies feed on various organisms that can be found in aquatic environments.
+The immatures feed on various organisms that can be found in aquatic environments.
 Some of their prey items include fly larvae, mosquito larvae, mayfly larvae, shrimp, and small fish.

-The adult meadowhawks feed on smaller, typically flying insects.
-This, for example, includes mosquitoes, flies, moths, and mayflies.
+Adults feed on smaller, typically flying, insects, including mosquitoes, flies, moths, and mayflies.
 Much of their diet consists of insects from the order Diptera.